 Think of these as guiding principles for each of us to strive and follow – and a living document that will evolve as this group evolves.

-Running a small, independent business is an isolating experience
+Running a small, independent business

 For most of us, our family and friends don’t understand what we do.
 Who do you talk to when you hit a sticking point if you don’t have coworkers?